kokkos/kokkos-core-wiki/docs/source/API/containers/Bitset.rst

   :cpp:`Kokkos::Bitset` represents a thread safe view to a fixed-size (at run-time) sequence of N bits.

-  :cpp:`Kokkos::ConstBitset` represents a thread safe view to a read-only fixed-size (at run-time) sequence of N bits.

   :tparam Device: Device that physically contains the bits.

   .. rubric:: Static Constants